 Now, I’m fragile.
+I started feeling that way ever since I met my bicycle accident lawyer for the accident I was involved in, a couple of years back.
 No injuries last year, high (for me) volume.
 Now, I have a failing heel and my running sucks and the only thing I can post PRs at is in the weight room (and believe me, that is one thing that is making me sane and sticking with it – lifting super heavy low reps is sorta fun) and the weight won’t come off and there is very little about right now that makes me feel like a bad ass.
 At no point last year did I not feel like I could bust out a half marathon and today I would be lucky to run a 10k, and it certainly would be below marathon pace right now.

 It makes me regret taking an offseason, but I think the promise of an offseason got me through the crazy of Aug-Nov.
 I figured I’d be coming back stronger.
 This sure doesn’t feel stronger.